-In the event of immediate adverse conditions, the Duty Officer/Controller will call out the relevant stand-by crews directly, instructing them to undertake specified reactive treatment.
+In the event of immediate adverse conditions, the WSDO/Controller will call out the relevant stand-by crews directly, instructing them to undertake specified reactive treatment.

-During widespread snow events additional control room staff were mobilised to assist in Perth and when required snow desks were set up at the Inverness Depot and Corpach Depots.
+During widespread snow events additional control room staff may be mobilised to assist in Perth and when required snow desks may be set up at the Inverness Depot and Corpach Depots.
 A resilience room is also in operation at Perth during severe weather events and provided assistance to the control room with Senior Management decisions being made in a timeous manner.